Many of us are paralyzed by the job of planning for an emergency. It’s hard to plan for the unknown.

 3. Buy in bulk

 To stockpile affordably — especially if you have a large household or want a full, long-lasting stockpile — buy what you can in bulk.
-If you’re unsure what to put on your bulk shopping list, check out “10 Foods That Can Keep for Years.”
+If you’re unsure what to put on your bulk shopping list, check out “15 Types of Groceries That Can Keep for Years.”

-If you don’t belong to a warehouse club, see what foods your local Walmart sells in economy sizes — such as a 4-pound jar of peanut butter for about $4 — or check out the many foods that Amazon sells in bulk sizes.
+If you don’t belong to a warehouse club, see what foods your local Walmart sells in economy sizes — such as a 4-pound jar of peanut butter for about $6.

 4. Food to stock up on for emergency use